PacificBiosciences/pypeFLOW/presentation/pypeFLOW_tutorial.rst

 However, in the case that multiple tasks write to the same output file, we need to detect "output collision" and do not allow tasks that writes to the same to be run concurrently.

+Code snippet finding tasks that can be submitted

 .. code-block:: python